serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort.Binding"></a>

 #### `SerialPort.Binding` : <code>[BaseBinding](#module_serialport--SerialPort..BaseBinding)</code>
 The Binding is how node SerialPort talks to the underlying system.
 By default we auto detect windows, Linux and OSX and load the appropriate module for your system.
-You can assign `SerialPort.Binding` to any backend you like.
+You can assign `SerialPort.Binding` to any binding you like.
 You can find more by searching on [npm](https://npmjs.org/).
-  You can also avoid auto loading the default backends by requiring SerialPort with
+  You can also avoid auto loading the default bindings by requiring SerialPort with
   ```js
   var SerialPort = require('serialport/lib/serialport');
   SerialPort.Binding = MyBindingClass;